koor-tech/koor/Documentation/CRDs/Block-Storage/ceph-block-pool-crd.md

 ### Metadata

 * `name`: The name of the pool to create.
-* `namespace`: The namespace of the Rook cluster where the pool is created.
+* `namespace`: The namespace of the Koor Storage Distribution cluster where the pool is created.

 ### Spec